vishalbelsare/jekyll/en/contribute.md

 ## Write a new lesson

 <div class="alert alert-success">
 Our English journal is currently seeking proposals for new original lessons or translations to be considered for publication in 2025.
-Learn more in our <a href="/posts/en-call-for-proposals">call for proposals</a> (open until 31 January 2025 (extended deadline)).
-Submissions to our <a href="/es/guia-para-autores#paso-1-proponer-una-nueva-lección">Spanish</a>, <a href="/fr/consignes-auteurs#étape-1-proposer-une-nouvelle-leçon">French</a> and <a href="/pt/directrizes-autor#etapa-1-propor-uma-nova-lição">Portuguese</a> journals are open year-round.
+Learn more in our <a href="/posts/en-call-for-proposals">call for proposals</a>, open until 31 January 2025 (extended deadline).
+Submissions to our <a href="/es/guia-para-autores#paso-1-proponer-una-nueva-lección">Spanish</a>, <a href="/posts/appel-a-propositions">French</a> and <a href="/pt/directrizes-autor#etapa-1-propor-uma-nova-lição">Portuguese</a> journals are open year-round.
 </div>

 <img src="{{site.baseurl}}/images/author-sm.png" class="garnish rounded float-right" alt="{{ site.data.snippets.write-a-lesson-image-alt[page.lang] }}"/>